 Seems to be working very well for me.
 Since the course I don’t have any emails that I’ve received that are still sitting in my inbox and things are being actioned straight away.
 Also I am using the tasks tab quite regularly and I’m finding that I’m not forgetting things as much as before because items won’t go away until they are finished.
 Thanks for the help, it’s been very valuable.
 Daniel , Team Leader in Local Government 2016

 All is going extremely well here.
-I must say that that was the most useful training that I have ever done.
+I must say that that the Productivity with Outlook Training was the most useful training that I have ever done.
 The tasks have completely changed how I save and organise all the small contracts I look after.
 Thanks.
 Phil – Surveillance Officer, Local Government.
 2016

 Good morning Geoff,